cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 remote workers.

-Each worker process is a common executable that can be deployed within existing cluster and cloud systems, so it's easy to deploy a TaskVine application to run on machines that you already have access to.
-Whether you use a university batch system or a commercial cloud provider, your TaskVine application will be able to run there.
+Each worker process is a common executable that can be deployed within existing cluster and cloud systems, so it's easy to deploy a taskvine application to run on machines that you already have access to.
+Whether you use a university batch system or a commercial cloud provider, your taskvine application will be able to run there.

-TaskVine is a production framework that has been used to create highly scalable scientific applications in high energy physics, bioinformatics, data mining, and other fields.
+taskvine is a production framework that has been used to create highly scalable scientific applications in high energy physics, bioinformatics, data mining, and other fields.
 It can also be used as an execution system for the [Makeflow](http://ccl.cse.nd.edu/software/makeflow) workflow engine.
-To see some of the TaskVine applications running right now, view the [real time status page](http://ccl.cse.nd.edu/software/taskvine/status).
+To see some of the taskvine applications running right now, view the [real time status page](http://ccl.cse.nd.edu/software/taskvine/status).

 ## Quick Start in Python

-There are a variety of ways to install TaskVine, depending on your local environment.
+There are a variety of ways to install taskvine, depending on your local environment.
 In most cases, installing via `conda` is the easiest method.
 Please see our [full installation instructions](../install) for other options.